From tasting tours to adventurous excursions, these are the ten most unique things to do in Galway.

 Perhaps you’re more of a solo explorer.
 Then this self-guided tour of Inishbofin Island is the one for you.

-Just 11.2 kilometres (seven miles) off the Galway coast, this biking excursion promises to be one of the most memorable and unique things to do in Galway with impressive displays of native flora and fauna.
+Just 11.2 km (7 miles) off the Galway coast, this biking excursion promises to be one of the most memorable and unique things to do in Galway, with impressive displays of native flora and fauna.

 6. Private beach horse riding, Connemara – for equestrians